-A Stake Pool is a securely managed server node, with the aggregate stakes of multiple stakeholders in one organization.
+A Stake Pool is a securely managed server node with multiple delegators' aggregate stakes in one organization.

 In this post, we'll talk about the staking possibilities of the Cardano ecosystem.
 Staking Pools have been at the center of Ouroboros, the Cardano consensus protocol.
-They are liable for the transaction management as well as the creation of new blocks inside the Cardano blockchain.
-To be reliable and secure, Ouroboros needs a substantial number of ADA owners to be able to communicate with the network at any time.
+They are liable for the transaction management and the creation of new blocks inside the Cardano blockchain.
+To be reliable and secure, Ouroboros needs a substantial number of ADA owners to communicate with the network at any time.

 In the Carano network, staking is made using its native currency: ADA.
 A public staking pool is a public-address Cardano node that can be accessed by many other members and rewarded according to their stake in the node.
 The node operators keep for themselves a percentage of the rewards.
 Private nodes, on the other hand, retain all the rewards to the node operators.
 This only makes sense if the operators have a sufficient amount of ADA to make the node profitable, taking into account the cost of maintaining the node and the opportunity cost given by investing in a public pool without the burden of maintaining an IT infrastructure.

-The staking pool is managed by a Pool Operator.
+A Pool Operator manages the staking pool.
 She must be a person or company with both the experience and knowledge to keep the node operating without interruptions.
-If ADA holders want to take advantage of the protocol and receive ADA rewards, yet don't want to run the Cardano network node themselves, they should delegate to public stake pools.
-The more stake is assigned to a stake pool, the more likely the node will be selected as a slot leader and thus generate a new block with the corresponding reward.
+If ADA holders want to take advantage of the protocol and receive ADA rewards yet don't want to run the Cardano network node themselves, they should delegate to public stake pools.
+The more stake is assigned to a stake pool; the more likely the node will be selected as a slot leader and generate a new block with the corresponding reward.

-When a Stake Pool is selected, and generates a block successfully, the corresponding reward is divided proportionally between the node operators (according to a percentage parameter defined when the node is registered in the network) and the delegators of that node.
+When a Stake Pool is selected and generates a block successfully, the corresponding reward is divided proportionally between the node operators (according to a percentage parameter defined when the node is registered in the network) and the node's delegators.
 The expected return of the investment is slightly higher than 5%.
-Extended research and development have been carried out to ensure a fair and sustainable competition that provides participatory benefits and rewards as well as time, energy, and resources expenditure.
+Extended research and development have been carried out to ensure a fair and sustainable competition that provides participatory benefits and rewards and time, energy, and resource expenditure.

 Requirements For Running A Stake Pool